-Tax incentives are similar to electoral budget cycles in the sense that they allow incum-

-7See https://www.gasb.org/document/blob?fileName=TAD_ED_CL170.pdf bent politicians to use taxpayer funds to maximize their odds of reelection, rather than to maximize aggregate welfare.
+Tax incentives are similar to electoral budget cycles in the sense that they allow incumbent politicians to use taxpayer funds to maximize their odds of reelection, rather than to maximize aggregate welfare.
 Other economic development tools may be more effective for governments, but limited information about the costs of incentives can make them an effective political strategy (Patrick, 2016).
-Politicians can often use message control to extol the benefits of their economic development efforts while minimizing information on the costs Jensen and Malesky (2018).
+Politicians can often use message control to extol the benefits of their economic development efforts while minimizing information on the costs (Jensen and Malesky, 2018).